drixpyyy/xcloud-ai-aimbot/AiAImbot.md

 make sure ur not on fullscreen on xcloud and press ctrl + shift + i

-basically run dependencies FIRST then run the ai aimbot and it should work if not then go to the discord for support
+basically run dependencies FIRST then run the ai aimbot and it should work if not then go to the discord for support also this should work for geforce now but i never tested it

 ## Settings